 TAG has also created/printed Whitewater playfields and those don't have this issue.

 My Whitewater playfield.
-Seems to be screened by Lenc-Smith but it has the diamondplate logo so it was sent to Sun Process for diamondplating ?
+It was screened by Lenc-Smith but it has the diamondplate logo so it was sent to Sun Process for diamondplating.

 Other playfields or types of stamps:

 Although from the examples above you may get the impression that playfields were always sent to different companies, this is not always true.
 On my Jokerz and Cirqus Voltaire playfield I can only find a CCC date stamp, so Churchill could deliver finished playfields too (as it did in the 1980ies already for Williams and still does for Stern).
 I have a Getaway playfield with only ESC on it (ESC also made playfields for Gottlieb).

 I have a Demolition Man playfield that has a stamp from ESC, SP, and an additional WMS serial number stamp.

 This Monster Bash playfield has 'BURKEL' stamped in it.
 Burkel was the supplier of the timber used to make the playfield.

 A WCS playfield with 'LINWOOD' stamp, also the supplier of the wood used to make the playfield.
 Photo by Bjorn A.

 If you look at older playfields and other brands, it becomes more confusing.
 My Black Hole main playfield has ESEP stamped in it (although the E looks different from the rest of the letters) but was probably made by Electronic Sound, while the smaller lower playfield only has AC on it ?

 My Bram Stokers Dracula playfield (made by Lenc-Smith) has a number imprinted in the center.
 It's difficult to see but it's there..